FablabTorino/how-to/eng/laser-cutter/index.md

 ![foto tasto](img/laser-cutter-spegnimento-macchinario.jpg)

-Turn off the Computer, the monitor and finally also the power strip positioned behind it.
+Turn off the Computer, the monitor and finally also the power outlet behind it.

 ## FAQ